jvitoralb/quality-assurance-app/README.md

 This is an end-to-end app with five different projects built mainly with JavaScript.
 The main goal for the app was to practice Test Driven Development.
 This project is part of the freeCodeCamp curriculum.

-To see the app live [click here](https://quality-assurance-app.onrender.com/).
+*app is going to be off for a couple of days* - To see the app live [click here](https://quality-assurance-app.onrender.com/).

 - [Metric Converter](#metric-imperial-converter)
 - [Issue Tracker](#issue-tracker)